-The registration is closed for this year.
-Apply online or fill out and print an entry form to apply by mail in January 2020.
+Apply online (preferred) OR fill out and print an entry form to apply by mail by the April 10, 2020 deadline.

-Artists were invited to participate in the 2019 Prairie Plein Air Competition and Show by creating an original
+Artists are invited to participate in the 2020 Prairie Plein Air Competition and Show by creating an original

 For more information, contact Roxane Benvenuti or call 847-923-3605.